Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems

-We consider the problem of cooperative planar load transportation by a networked mobile robots.
-The load is assumed to be in a shape of a regular nonagon and, at each edge, one mobile robot can be attached (see Fig.~\ref{fig:config}).
-Each robot can exert pushing or pulling force $f_i$ in the normal direction, denoted as $[\cos\theta_i, \sin\theta_i]^T \in \bR^2$, as illustrated in Fig.~\ref{fig:config}.
-We also restrict our attention to the case when each force $f_i$ is heading towards the center of mass so that the load has only the translational motion without rotation, which simplifies the problem.
-The goal is to transport the load to the desired position $p^d=[p_X^d,p_Y^d]^T\in\bR^2$ in a distributed fashion.
-Let $p=[p_X,p_Y]^T\in\bR^2$ and $v\in\bR^2$ denote the position and the velocity of the load's center of mass, respectively.
-It is assumed that the load can measure its own position $p$ and the position of goal $p^d$, and deliver the information $p-p^d$ to the attached robots who do not measure their location.
+To illustrate the utility of the proposed distributed control, let us consider the problem of cooperative load transportation by networked mobile robots as an example.
+The load is assumed to be in a shape of a regular odd-number-sided polygon and, at each edge, one mobile robot can be attached (see Fig.~\ref{fig:config}).
+Each robot can exert pushing or pulling force $f_i$ in the normal direction, denoted as $[\cos\theta_i, \sin\theta_i]^T \in \bR^2$.
+We also restrict our attention to the case where each force $f_i$ is heading towards the center of load so that the load has only the translational motion without rotation, which simplifies the problem.
+The goal is to transport the load to the desired location $p^d=[p_X^d,p_Y^d]^T\in\bR^2$ in a distributed fashion.
+Let $p=[p_X,p_Y]^T\in\bR^2$ and $v\in\bR^2$ denote the position and the velocity of the load's center, respectively.
+It is assumed that the load can measure the relative position $(p-p^d)$ and deliver this information to the attached robots who cannot measure their location.
 No one can measure the velocity.
 Then the dynamics of the load is of the form \eqref{eq:plant} with state $x:=[(p-p^d)^T,v^T]^T\in\bR^4$ and

 with $M\in\bR$ being the mass of the load.
 The goal is achieved if we distributedly stabilize the origin of the multi-channel plant described above.